 Pro: Clients with specialized skills, especially those with a specific physical requirement, often need the broad coverage that only own-occ policies offer.
-Consider own-occ for specialized white-collar professions such as dentists and surgeons.
+In this case, having own-occ coverage is definitely an advantage.

 Con: The majority of occupations do not have such specialized requirements.
-Clients whose jobs rely on mental faculties have less need for own-occ coverage and may be overpaying for protection if they choose an own-occ policy.
+Clients whose jobs rely on mental faculties have less need for own-occ coverage and may be overpaying for protection if they choose the broad coverage of an own-occ policy.